In the kitchen

 - A smart thermostat can help save a lot of energy by only heating the house when necessary.

-- You can save a lot of money if you install a new A+ energy efficient boiler instead of keeping your old 10-year-old inefficient boiler.
+- You can save a lot of money if you install a new A-rated energy efficient boiler instead of keeping your old 10-year-old inefficient boiler.

 - If you have a hot water cylinder you can buy a jacket to help insulate it further, this is especially useful in the wintertime.

-- A slightly cooler and shorter shower will help to save a lot of energy in the future.
+- A slightly cooler and shorter shower will help save money.

 A bright idea is to install energy-saving bulbs rather than inefficient cheaper duplicates